 Add the milk, lemon juice, and lemon zest then mix until just incorporated.

-Add half of the flour with the salt and baking soda.
+Add half of the flour with the salt and baking powder.
 Mix well until just combined.
 Add the remaining flour and mix until just combined.

 Divide batter evenly between the prepared pans.
 Level the top.